Road Work Disruption Form

 The Chemung County DPW Temporary Highway Use Permit provides for the use of County Routes and R-O-W for special events such as walk-a-thons and races.
-A Comprehensive General Liability policy, naming the County of Chemung (203 Lake Street, P.O.
+A Comprehensive General Liability policy naming the County of Chemung (203 Lake Street, P.O.
 Box 588 Elmira, NY 14902) as an "Additional Insured" is required.
 This policy and permit are to be approved by the County Attorney.
-The organization receiving this permit agrees to defend, indemnify and hold harmless from any and all claims, causes of action or liability whatsoever arising from use of the County's premise or activities allowed under this permit.
+The organization receiving this permit agrees to defend, indemnify and hold harmless from any and all claims, causes of action, or liability whatsoever arising from the use of the County's premise or activities allowed under this permit.
 While most permits will not require a fee, the DPW reserves the right to assess a charge based on required services for the event.
 Additionally, any events requiring Sheriff's Department oversight may be charged a fee.

 Chemung County DPW Discretionary Sign Policy

 The purpose of the Chemung County DPW Discretionary Sign Policy (PDF) is to establish guidelines, permitting processes, and procedures that address the installation and maintenance of Non-Standard, Supplemental/Discretionary signs within the right-of-way on Chemung County owned highways, as well as define who will pay for the signs, posts, installation and maintenance of each sign.
 Chemung County intends to provide reasonably safe roads for reasonably safe drivers and keep the road right-of-way as clear as possible and free of obstructions.
 This includes eliminating unnecessary signs which provide no useful information to road users and will not assist them in safely navigating the roadway and reaching their destinations.